GDPR stands for The General Data Protection Regulation and its real aim is to give more protection to an individual’s data in this modern world.

-This law is mainly going to affect companies based on the US.
-This regulation states that If you do business with a company based in the EU or would like to in the future, this regulation will directly affect you.
-And even if you don’t do business in the EU, if you do business with a company that does business in the EU, this will likely affect you as well.
+This law is mainly going to affect companies based in the US.
+This regulation states that If you do business with a company based in the EU, now or in the future, this regulation will directly affect you.
+Even if you don’t do business in the EU, if you do business with a company that does business in the EU, this will likely affect you as well.

-The GDPR regulations can be divided into two categories:
+The GDPR can be divided into two categories:

 - Privacy Protection/Security